Fact Sheet 3 June 1998

 What kinds of contaminants are on the site?

-Over the last few years, Illinois EPA has become aware of various petroleum products and petroleum processing-related contaminants including oils, gasoline and other fuels, polyaromatic hydrocarbons (PAHs), heavy metals (such as lead) and acidic sludges.
+Over the last few years, the Illinois Environmental Protection Agency (Illinois EPA) has become aware of various petroleum products and petroleum processing-related contaminants including oils, gasoline and other fuels, polynuclear aromatic hydrocarbons (PAHs), heavy metals (e.g., lead) and acidic sludges.
 At this writing, the full extent of site contamination is not known.

 What precautions will be taken to make sure that contaminants don't leave the site during the current work?